scala/docs.scala-lang/_overviews/scala3-book/interacting-with-java.md

 ## How to handle Scala methods that throw exceptions in Java code

 When you’re writing Scala code using Scala programming idioms, you’ll never write a method that throws an exception.
-But if for some reason you have a Scala method that does throw an exception, and you want Java developers to be able to use that method, add the `@throws` annotation to your Scala method so Java consumers will know the exceptions they can throw.
+But if for some reason you have a Scala method that does throw an exception, and you want Java developers to be able to use that method, add the `@throws` annotation to your Scala method so Java consumers will know the exceptions it can throw.

 For example, this Scala `exceptionThrower` method is annotated to declare that it throws an `Exception`: